roblaing/erlang-webapp-howto/unit8/README.md

 <h2>Javascript websocket client</h2>

-One of the things that makes Javascript programming difficult is it's a language designed by committee full of synonyms, and Googling answers brings up lots of opinions and conflicting advice on which of the many ways of achieving the same thing is best.
-Though I've settled on <a href="https://developer.mozilla.org/en-US/">MDN</a> as my <em>Oxford Dictionary</em>
-of Javascript, to me it remains a maze of twisty little passages, all alike.

-A style rule I'm addopting is to write all my <em>nodes</em> as
+A style rule I'm addopting to make Javascript more Erlangish is to write all my <em>nodes</em> as
 <a href="https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener">
 event listeners</a> using this basic pattern: